• Archives

 Share on FacebookShare on Twitter

-This initiative which was launched last year, comes as one of President Mohammadu Buhari’s agenda to empower young Nigerians in the technology sector and also to create job opportunities in the country.
-The programme, like that of NITDA’s scholarship annual programme, drew participants from the 36 states of the federation, including the federal capital territory.
+Launched last year, this initiative is a part of President Mohammadu Buhari’s ambitious agenda to empower Nigeria’s youthful population in the technology sector and simultaneously stimulate job creation.
+The program drew enthusiastic participants from across all 36 states of the Nigerian federation, including the federal capital territory.

 Related Posts: